fchauvel/rasp-machine/docs/debug.md

 # How to Debug?

 Writing assembly code, especially when we are learning, is not necessarily straightforward.
-To ease the development, RASP provide a simple debugger that let you run your programs step by step, scrutinizing the memory and the CPU as you need.
+To ease the development, RASP provides a simple debugger that let you run your programs step by step, while scrutinizing the memory and the CPU.

 ## Enabling Debugging